 Loretta A. Ippolito is a partner and co-chair of the Personal Representation Department in New York.
-Ms. Ippolito’s practice involves all aspects of estate planning and estate and trust administration, with extensive experience providing comprehensive estate, gift and income tax advice for high net worth individuals and multinational families.
+Ms. Ippolito’s practice involves all aspects of estate planning and estate and trust administration, with extensive experience providing sophisticated estate, gift and income tax advice for high-net-worth individuals and families.

-Ms. Ippolito advises clients on domestic and international estate planning, including the effective use of gift-giving programs, domestic trust planning, the tax-efficient transfer of closely held family business interests, liquidity issues, management succession and tax and foreign trust planning for non-U.S. persons with U.S. contacts.
-Ms. Ippolito also renders advice relating to charitable giving, including the disposition of appreciated property, the use of private foundations, and charitable split-interest trusts.
+Ms. Ippolito advises clients on a broad range of complex estate planning issues, including the effective use of gift-giving programs, domestic trust planning, the tax-efficient transfer of closely held family business interests, liquidity issues, tax and succession planning and foreign trust planning for non-U.S. persons with U.S. contacts.
+Ms. Ippolito also assists clients with charitable giving, including the disposition of appreciated property, the use of private foundations and charitable split-interest trusts.

-Ms. Ippolito serves on the Board of Directors of the Bernard and Irene Schwartz Foundation, and is a former Director of the New York Women’s Bar Association, the Harvard Law School Association of New York City, and the Lawyer’s Alliance for New York.
+Ms. Ippolito is a member of the Professional Advisors Council of Lincoln Center for the Performing Arts, serves on the Board of Directors of the Bernard and Irene Schwartz Foundation and is a former Director of the New York Women’s Bar Association, the Harvard Law School Association of New York City and the Lawyer’s Alliance for New York.

 Ms. Ippolito has frequently lectured on topics of trusts and estates, and for the past eight years has presented at the NYU Summer Tax Conference.
-Ms. Ippolito has also authored numerous articles for a variety of legal journals, including an “Expert Q&A on Decanting a Trust” published in December 2018 in Thomson Reuters Practical Law, “The New Price of Expatriation” published in the December 2004 edition of Trusts & Estates, and “What Price Expatriation?” published in the July 2003 edition of Trusts & Estates.
+Ms. Ippolito has also authored numerous articles for a variety of legal journals, including “Celebrity Estate Planning: Misfires of the Rich and Famous III” published in the September 2020 edition of Probate & Property, “Expert Q&A on Decanting a Trust” published in December 2018 in Thomson Reuters Practical Law, “The New Price of Expatriation” published in the December 2004 edition of Trusts & Estates and “What Price Expatriation?” published in the July 2003 edition of Trusts & Estates.